Dipsingh/dipsingh.github.io/_posts/2023-06-03-Back-to-basics-communication.md

 You can see how adding two sine waves in phase gives us a bigger sine wave, and if they are out of phase, they cancel out each other.

-In Phase addition of sine waves
+In Phase addition of sine waves:

 {: .center}
 ![Superposition](/images/post20/superposition_wave1.png "SuperPosition")

-Out of phase addition of two sine waves
+Out of phase addition of two sine waves:

 {: .center}
 ![Superposition](/images/post20/superposition_wave2.png "SuperPosition")